 Alabama's first postwar constitutional convention directed that the legislature enact a ban against interracial marriages, and the legislature did so as part of the state's Black Code.
-Countering such Black Codes across the South, Congress passed the Civil Rights Act of 1866. the substance of which it subsequently guaranteed in the Fourteenth Amendment, ratified in 1868.
+Countering such Black Codes across the South, Congress passed the Civil Rights Act of 1866, the substance of which it subsequently guaranteed in the Fourteenth Amendment, ratified in 1868.
 The Fourteenth Amendment offered protection against denials by state governments of "equal protection of the laws," "due process," and citizens' "privileges or immunities."
 In The Slaughterhouse Cases in 1873, the Supreme Court construed very narrowly the "privileges or immunities" of citizens of the United States under that amendment.
 In the meantime, Congress passed the Reconstruction Acts in 1867 and gave black men in the reconstructed states the right to vote; a biracial coalition of Republicans came to power in Alabama; and the new electorate placed new judges on the state supreme court.
 Not long afterwards, the Democratic Party retrieved power in Alabama, a different set of judges took the bench, and the counterrevolution produced new results in civil rights cases.
 This context frames the postwar history of litigation regarding the constitutionality of Alabama laws that threatened to make felons of both partners in interracial relationships.

-Most of the postwar political events had not vet occurred when Thornton Ellis and Susan Bishop, a black man and a white woman, went to trial in Lee County for violating Alabama's laws governing sexual relations.
+Most of the postwar political events had not yet occurred when Thornton Ellis and Susan Bishop, a black man and a white woman, went to trial in Lee County for violating Alabama's laws governing sexual relations.
 Unable to marry, they had managed to share their lives the best they could under Alabama law.
 Yet, under Section 3598 of the Alabama Code of 1867, people-if of the same race and convicted of living "together in adultery, or fornication"-were to be fined at least \$100, and they could also be sentenced to as much as six months in the county jail or at hard labor.
 A second conviction "with the same person" subjected the offender to a minimum fine of \$300 and a maximum imprisonment of twelve months, while an additional conviction, again "with the same person," carried a mandatory sentence of two years, either in the penitentiary or at hard labor for the county.
 While Section 3598 covered same-race couples who lived together outside of marriage, Section 3602 covered interracial couples who lived together, regardless of whether they were married.
-It mandated imprisonment, for a term of two to seven years each, of a white person and a "descendant of any negro, to the third generation," if they "intermarry or live in adultery or fornication with each other."2
+It mandated imprisonment, for a term of two to seven years each, of a white person and a "descendant of any negro, to the third generation," if they "intermarry or live in adultery or fornication with each other."2 violate the Civil Rights Act of 1866, and it rejected that premise.
+The federal law, Chief Justice A. J. Walker wrote, "does not prohibit the making of race and color a constituent of an offense, provided it does not lead to a discrimination in punishment."
+As for Section 3602, it "creates an offense, of which participation by persons of different race is an element.
+To constitute the offense, there must be not only criminal intercourse, but it must be by persons of different race."
+The Alabama statute, which outlawed interracial liaisons for both the white partner and the black one and then imposed identical sentences for infractions, met the standard required under the 1866 Civil Rights Act, according to the Alabama Supreme Court.4

-A jury found Bishop and Ellis guilty of violating Section 3602-and imposed a \$100 fine on each of them, as though they had been convicted under Section 3598.
-No matter their race, they had received the lightest possible penalty for the crime they stood convicted of.
+A jury found Bishop and Ellis guilty of violating Section 3602-and imposed a \$100 fine on each of them, as though they had been convicted under Section 3598.3 No matter their race, they had received the lightest possible penalty for the crime they stood convicted of.